Skip to Navigation Skip to Content

 3. Creating filter bubbles

-The content we see and engage with everyday online is increasingly personalised to the demographic information, interests, and preferences we’ve shared online through our digital footprint.
+The content we see and engage with everyday online is increasingly personalized to the demographic information, interests, and preferences we’ve shared online through our digital footprint.

 Google does this well by factoring in location information, past search history, and other data sources (such as your Google account) to customise your search results.

-An example of where content personalisation and targeted advertising was taken to the extreme was the Cambridge Analytica (CA) scandal.
+An example of where content personalization and targeted advertising was taken to the extreme was the Cambridge Analytica (CA) scandal.

 By harvesting the personal data of millions of US-based voters, CA and their clients were able to use this information for targeted disinformation campaigns and, to some extent, influence the outcome of the 2016 US election.